kuno4/WeatherApp-Linux/README.md

 > ./temperature.sh;
 > cd ~;

-This setup makes the app run automatically every time opening the terminal
+This setup makes the app run automatically every time opening the terminal.

 ### To change location (default Towson, MD):

-Edit weather.config, substituting latitude and longitude values as desired These may easily be acquired via Google Maps

-Note: Tokens in .config file must be sepererated by spaces
+Run location.py and type in the desired city name.
+If found in the database the location will be set to that city.